-(1) For each of Dr. Short and Messrs.
-Smith and Waldron, the value for stock option awards is calculated by multiplying the number of unvested shares that would be subject to accelerated vesting by the difference between the closing price per share of our common stock of \$19.63 on December 31, 2021 and the exercise price of the applicable stock option.
+(1) The acceleration value for stock option awards is calculated by multiplying the number of unvested shares that would be subject to accelerated vesting by the difference between the closing price per share of our common stock of \$8.25 on December 30, 2022 (the last trading day of 2022) and the exercise price of the applicable stock option.

-(2) For Ms. Anderson Short, the value for stock option awards is calculated by multiplying the number of unvested shares that would be subject to accelerated vesting by the difference between the closing price per share of our common stock of \$43.05 on May 28, 2021, the last business day prior to May 31, 2021, the date her then-unvested options accelerated in full pursuant to her transition agreement.
+(2) The acceleration value for RSU awards is calculated by multiplying the number of unvested RSUs that would be subject to accelerated vesting by the closing price per share of our common stock of \$8.25 on December 30, 2022 (the last trading day of 2022).